 Why take private lessons when learning a specific instrument?

-Why should a student take a lesson at a school?
+Why should a student take a lesson at a studio?

 Learning music is not just a matter of having a qualified teacher, but also having an environment that is focused on music education.
 In a professional school environment a student cannot be distracted by TV, pets, ringing phones siblings or anything else.
 With only 30 to 60 minutes of lesson time per week, a professional school environment can produce better results since the only focus at that time is learning music.
 In a music school, the lessons are not just a hobby or side-line for the teacher, but it is a responsibility that is taken very seriously.